 Research and Development Expenditure Credit (RDEC) is typically claimed by large companies.
 Other factors such as having received grant funding and carrying out R&D work for a large company can restrict access to the SME scheme.

 RDEC is available if you are a large company for R&D purposes with:

 The main difference between R&D for SMEs and the Large company scheme (RDEC) is the costs which qualify under the RDEC scheme.
 Subcontracted expenditure cannot be claimed unless it has been directly undertaken by a scientific research organisation i.e. a charity, university, or an individual.

-For large companies and SME’s who fall under the RDEC scheme you will be able to claim a tax credit for 11% of your qualifying R&D expenditure up to 31st December 2017 and 12% from 1st January 2018.
+For large companies and SME’s who fall under the RDEC scheme you will be able to claim a tax credit for 12% of your qualifying R&D expenditure from 1st January 2018 and 13% from 1st April 2020.

 A company has identified £100,000 of qualifying expenditure incurred on its R&D project.